Teaching and Learning in 2021-22

 Key information for new and continuing undergraduate and postgraduate taught students at the School of Economics in the 2021/22 academic year.

-Here in the School of Economics, our plan is to deliver a mix of in-person and digital teaching for academic year 21-22, with the expectation that all students will be in Edinburgh.
+We currently plan to deliver a mix of in-person and digital teaching for the academic year starting in September 2021.

 We’re monitoring government guidance on Covid-19 prevention measures and we’ll adjust our 2021-22 plans in response to any relevant changes.

 We expect some physical distancing measures are very likely to still apply when the academic year starts in September 2021.